Mabdou11/Text-From-Video/README.md

  - Select the desired portion of the video, press and hold the mouse button, and drag over the text until you cover the whole section.
  - Press Alt + Ctrl to start the recognition (this is temporary)
  - Wait a little, until the recognised text gets shown to the right side of the cursor.
- - It should to automatically copied to the clipboard (do it again if it is not).
+ - It should be automatically copied to the clipboard (do it again if it is not).
  - Hit directly Alt + Ctrl on a freshly loaded page to recognize the entire video frame (takes time, not recommended).

 ![Select text area](./p1.gif)